JonathanQ-Maker/machine-learning/README.md

 # Jonathan's basic Machine Learning API

 ## About

+### Motivation

+Jonathan Q wanted to get into the world of machine learning.
+He had a choice, use the prebuilt and much more advanced machine learning libraries out there like a black box.
+Or learn everything first hand from the mathmatical theory to the challenges.
+Jonathan decided on the latter and this was the launch pad that he used to go on to learn the more advanced subset of machine learning such as reinforcement learning.
+### Advantages
 - Light weight
 - Networks saves as numpy files
 - Built from scratch with numpy
+- Network dfault output is centered around 0
+- Stable

 ## How to use?
 ### Step 1: Specify Neural Network Dimensions.